18 Weeks Pregnant: The 18th Week of Pregnancy

 You are almost to the half-way point!
 Here is what you can expect in the upcoming week.

 Pregnancy Week 18: What changes are occurring with your body?

-Your figure is continuing to change, and most people can recognize that you are pregnant, especially if you are only wearing maternity clothes.
+Your figure is continuing to change, and most people can recognize that you are pregnant, especially if you are wearing maternity clothes.
 However, there are many other changes that are occurring that no one can see.
-Your cardiovascular system is also affected by your pregnancy, and you may experience some low blood pressure.
+Your cardiovascular system is affected by your pregnancy, and you may experience low blood pressure.
 This is why it is important to make sure you go from a lying/sitting position to a standing position slowly.
-This decreases the amount of dizziness that you may experience.*
+This decreases the amount of dizziness that you may experience.

 Pregnancy Week 18: How big is your baby?

 Your baby is now about 6.29 inches (16 cm) long and weighs 5 ½ ounces (.16 kg).*

 Pregnancy Week 18: What is happening with your baby?

 A protective covering called myelin is beginning to form around your baby’s nerves.
 This covering will continue to form up until your baby’s first birthday.
 If you are having a little girl, her fallopian tubes and uterus have positioned themselves into the correct place.
 If you are having a little boy, his genitals may be noticed on your next ultrasound.
 However, it is oftentimes difficult to see the genitals, so don’t be surprised if you can’t see them yet.

 Pregnancy Week 18: What should you plan for this week?

 Many of you are looking forward to your third prenatal visit.
 This visit will consist of a couple different procedures.
 You may be offered a regular sonogram or a level II sonogram.
 A level II sonogram is simply an ultrasound that looks at a particular part of the baby’s development.
 It allows your healthcare provider to visualize more details like the chambers of the heart.
 Aside from the advanced technology, it is similar to a level I sonogram.